Byungwan/snippets/logchsep/README.rst

 Example
 -------
-It is useful with cut command.
+It is useful with cut utility.
 For example, getting 404 client IPs and URLs::
     grep ' 404 ' access_proxy.log | logchsep | cut -f 3,6